-Does review of medical records require consent?
+Does review of medical records to identify eligible individuals require consent?

 Can I retain lists of potential subjects identified as part of Work Preparatory to Research?